amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

      * [S] `"Adjacent Difference Greater`" [double] The threshold value.
 For each coarse cell, if the maximum difference of the values for the given field between adjacent neighbors is larger than this value, tag the cell for refinement.

-     * [S] `"Inside Region`" [bool] Set this TRUE if all coarse cells in the identified regions should be tagged for refinement.
+     * [S] `"Inside Region`" [bool] Set this TRUE if all coarse cells in the identified list of regions should be tagged for refinement.

      Additionally, the following optional parameters are available: